syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-PDF/overview.md

 ## Font substitution

 When a font used in a PowerPoint presentation is unavailable in the environment where it is converted to PDF, then the library substitutes the ‘Microsoft Sans Serif’ as a default font for text rendering.
 This leads to a difference in text layouts of PowerPoint presentation and the converted PDF document.
-To avoid this, the Essential Presentation library allows you to set an alternate font for the missing font used in the PowerPoint presentation.
+To avoid this, the Essential&reg; Presentation library allows you to set an alternate font for the missing font used in the PowerPoint presentation.
 For further information, click [here](https://help.syncfusion.com/document-processing/powerpoint/conversions/powerpoint-to-pdf/net/font-substitution-in-pptxtopdf-conversion).

 ## Fallback fonts